Maheshnemade/StudentManagement-SpringBoot/README.md

 # Student Management System

-This is a full-stack Java web application built using Spring Boot.
+This is a full-stack Java web app built using Spring Boot.
 It helps manage student information with features like registration, login, and role-based access for students and admins.

 ## Features